jxwleong/jtag-boundary-scan/README.md

 one device, then shift a 32-bit data from `TDI` so that the 32-bit device ID can be shifted out from `Device ID Reg`.
 If there're more than one JTAG device, then the total number of bits to shift is `shift bits = n * 32`.

-Besides, there's another way to get IDCODE of JTAG device that is reset the TAP state machine to TEST_LOGIC_RESET state.
+Besides, there's another way to get IDCODE of JTAG device that is reset the TAP controller to TEST_LOGIC_RESET state.
 By resetting the Tap state machine, the IDCODE instruction will be loaded automatically into `Instruction Register`.

 ![read IDCODE after reset](https://i.ibb.co/FVH7ggz/reset-Read-IDCOde.png)